 Even if our customers are on their way in a train or sitting and waiting with nothing to do, they can watch their favorite documentaries on CuriosityStream.
 So that's exciting and I think there's a lot of room for us to grow, because we've already seen that in the past and expect to see the same kind of growth in the future.

-Q: What 3 things should streaming companies do to thrive and stay on the top of the list?
+Q: What 3 things should streaming companies do to thrive?

 I don't think there are three things.
 I would rather say there's only one thing and that's to listen to your customers and fulfill their needs.
 As a result, you'll build a service with the customer's input.